AymanAzzam/DevOps-Udacity-Project5/README.md

 # Docker-in-Jenkins-Pipeline
-A pipeline using Jenkins to lint, build and push docker image for a NodeJS app called todo-app and I deployed it on AWS.
+A pipeline using Jenkins to lint, build and push a docker image for a NodeJS app called todo-app and I deployed it on AWS.

 ## PreRequisites
 1. Docker.